rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### enable-clipboard

-Enable copy and paste for the incoming connections.
+Enable copy and paste for incoming connections.

 **Location**: